QuEraComputing/Bloqade.jl/docs/src/topics/blockade.md

 ![EnergyTruncation](../assets/bloqade_subspace.png)

 In this way, the low energy classical states of the Rydberg Hamiltonian (``\Omega=0``, ``\Delta=0``) for a given array of atoms are **independent sets** of a **unit disk graph** defined by the positions of the atoms.
-A unit disk graph is a set of vertices and edges, where vertices represent every atom, and there are edges if the distance between vertices is less than some radius ``|\vec r_i- \vec r_j|<R``.
+A unit disk graph is a set of vertices and edges, where vertices represent every atom, and there are edges if the distance between vertices is less than some radius ``|\vec r_i- \vec r_j|<R_u``.
 The lowest energy states are representative of independent sets, where Rydberg excitations are in the independent set and no two Rydberg excitations are within some radius.
 The second energy band are sets with a single independent set violation, where there is equivalently two Rydberg excitations within the unit disk radius of each other.
 Higher and higher bands represent more and more independent set violations.
 Note that this band structure is dependent on the arrangement of atoms, and for arbitrary configurations this band structure may not be clear.

 Instead of doing quantum dyanamics in the full ``2^N`` Hilbert space, we may take advantage of the energy structure of the classical Hamiltonian to reduce the computational difficulty.
 The simplest scheme is to truncate the Hilbert space to the low energy subspace, and exclude all states above a certain energy.
 Given the natural band structure of the classical Hamiltonian, we may simply truncate the Hilbert space to the subspace of independent sets of the unit disk graph.
 Equivalently, this is the **blockade subspace**, where atoms within the blockade radius are excluded from both being in the Rydberg state.